cms-opendata-workshop/workshop2024-lesson-remote-hackathon/episodes/06-agc.md

 5. **Statistical Inference**: Performing statistical analysis to infer the cross-section measurement.
 6. **Visualization**: Creating relevant visualizations for each step of the analysis.

-### Working with Older Data
+### Working with CMS Open Data

-Using older CMS data presents unique challenges, such as dealing with outdated formats and incomplete datasets.
-Participants will learn strategies for overcoming these obstacles, ensuring their analyses are robust and accurate even when working with less-than-ideal data.
+Using older CMS data presents unique challenges, such as analyzing data formats within the CMSSW software framework.
+Participants will learn strategies for overcoming these obstacles, ensuring their analyses are robust and accurate even when working with older CMS Open Data.

 ### Reproducibility and Scalability